Green Tea Health Benefits

-I still enjoy a nice cup of tea in the morning for breakfast and I usually have orange pekoe but after reading about all the benefits of green tea I decided to give it a try.
+I have stopped having tea with dinner but I still do enjoy a cup of tea in the morning with breakfast.
+I was drinking orange pekoe but after discovering all the benefits of green tea I decided to switch.

-I enjoy many brands of Green Tea.
-I used to buy cheap green tea bags at the grocery store and once in awhile the more expensive brand names when they were on sale.
-Then one day at a restaurant I ordered a green tea instead of coffee and it was the best green tea I ever tasted.
+I now enjoy many brands of green tea.
+I became accustomed to purchasing the cheap green tea bags at the grocery store, and once in awhile the more expensive brand names when they were on sale.
+Then one day at a restaurant I ordered a green tea and it was the best green tea I had ever tasted.

-I enjoyed that cup of green tea so much that when I arrived home I immediately searched for the brand on the internet.
-Luckily, the tea bag included the brand name of "Mighty Leaf".
+I enjoyed that cup of green tea so much that I asked the waitress for the brand name.
+It was called "Mighty Leaf" and when I arrived home I immediately searched for this brand online.

 I soon found their website and ordered myself a box of 100 tea bags.
 It cost me around 60.00 but it was worth it.
 Mighty Leaf is a healthy organic brand and well worth the cost.